ZWhuang666/MIAS-LCEC/README.md

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">

 ## 1. Publication:
 This [paper](https://arxiv.org/pdf/2005.08165.pdf) was accepted to IEEE Trans. on Intelligent Vehicles (T-IV).
 In this repository, we publish our toolbox software and its applicational tutorial.
-Please cite
+Please cite our paper when using our toolbox or datasets. 📣 Thank you!

 ```
 @article{huang2024online,
   title={Online, Target-Free LiDAR-Camera Extrinsic Calibration via Cross-Modal Mask Matching},
   author={Huang, Zhiwei and Zhang, Yikang and Chen, Qijun and Fan, Rui},
-  journal={arXiv preprint arXiv:2404.18083},
+  journal={IEEE Transactions on Intelligent Vehicles},
   year={2024}
 }
 ```

-when using our toolbox or datasets. 📣 Thank you!

 ![]()